ucdavis-bioinformatics-training/2022-Jan-Introduction-to-the-Command-Line-for-Bioinformatics/cli/software.md

 This gives you instructions on how to install samtools, however, we're going to do something a little different.
 We are going to specify an installation directory.
 So first, let's create that directory:

-	mkdir /share/workshop/$USER/software/samtools
+	mkdir ~/software/samtools_install

-This creates a new, empty "samtools" directory in our previously created "software" directory.
+This creates a new, empty "samtools_install" directory in our previously created "software" directory.

 ---

-**12\.** Now, you will notice that the "samtools-1.10" directory has a file called "configure" in it.
+**12\.** Now, you will notice that the "samtools-1.14" directory has a file called "configure" in it.
 Whenever software has this file, you need to run it first before running "make".
-We are going to run it and include the directory where we want the final product to go (using the \-\-prefix flag):
+We are going to run it and include the directory (use your home directory) where we want the final product to go (using the \-\-prefix flag):

-	./configure --prefix=/share/workshop/$USER/software/samtools
+	./configure --prefix=/home/joshi/software/samtools_install

 This will scan your system and make sure it has all of the necessary components to compile samtools.
 Once that is done, run make: